Sen. Schumer urging USDOT to hold SkyWest in Ogdensburg until new air carrier found

-OGDENSBURG — Sen. Charles E. Schumer, D-NY, is calling on the US Department of Transportation to get a new Essential Air Service carrier in Ogdensburg to replace SkyWest, and to issue an order to temporarily keep SkyWest in the city.
+OGDENSBURG — Sen. Charles E. Schumer, D-N.Y., is calling on the U.S. Department of Transportation to get a new Essential Air Service carrier in Ogdensburg to replace SkyWest Airlines, and to issue an order to temporarily keep SkyWest in the city.

-Earlier this month, SkyWest announced they will cease EAS service at the Ogdensburg International Airport by mid-April.
+Earlier this month, SkyWest announced it will cease EAS operations at the Ogdensburg International Airport by mid-April.

-Mr. Schumer recently sent a letter to USDOT Secretary Pete Buttigieg and requested a hold-in order that would keep SkyWest in Ogdensburg until a new EAS carrier is found.
+Mr. Schumer recently sent a letter to DOT Secretary Pete Buttigieg and requested a hold-in order that would keep SkyWest in Ogdensburg until a new EAS carrier is found.

-OBPA Executive Director Steven J. Lawrence said he expects the USDOT to release a request for proposals for a new EAS carrier in Ogdensburg.
+OBPA Executive Director Steven J. Lawrence said he expects the DOT to issue a request for proposals for a new EAS carrier.

 “I would say in the near future we expect to see the RFP released by the USDOT,” Mr. Lawrence said.
-“I think his quick response so soon after he heard the news will help minimize and distruption to air service in Ogdensburg.”
+“I think (Sen. Schumer’s) quick response so soon after he heard the news will help minimize any disruption to air service in Ogdensburg.”

 He also thanked the senator for stepping in on the airport’s behalf.